 A new method for analyzing the complex activity of biological networks is presented, guided by the notion of holograms.
-In a holographic process, the information describing a 3-D object is encoded on a two-dimensional photographic film, ready to be regenerated into a holographic image or hologram.
-A characteristic feature is the 'whole in every part' nature of the process - a small part of the photographic film can generate the whole picture, but with fewer details.
+In a holographic process, the information describing a 3-D object is encoded on a 2-D photographic film, ready to be regenerated into a holographic image or hologram.
+A characteristic feature is the "whole in every part" nature of the process: a small part of the photographic film can generate the whole picture, but with fewer details.
 Another property is high tolerance to noise and high robustness to lesion: even with many imperfections or with several pixels removed, the image of the object as a whole is still retained in the hologram.
 To magnify a part of the original 3-D object, one needs to produce a new photographic film for the part to be magnified.
-Another related feature is the holographic superposition - when illuminated together, (placed side by side) two holograms can generate a superposition of the corresponding two 3-D objects.
+Another related feature is the holographic superposition-when illuminated together, (placed side by side) two holograms can generate a superposition of the corresponding two 3-D objects.
 Superposition of objects can also be made by imprinting the images of the two (or more) 3-D objects on the same holographic film.
-These and other special features of hologram are due to the way the information is encoded on the films - not a direct projection of the picture in real space but in the correlations between the pixels.
+These and other special features of hologram are due to the way the information is encoded on the films-not a direct projection of the picture in real space but in the correlations between the pixels.
 These are converted back to a picture in three dimensions by proper illumination.

 The above properties of holograms guided the development and are the rational behind the functional holography method presented here.
-The term functional is to indicate that the analysis is in the space of functional correlations that serve the analogue role to the long-range correlations imprinted on the photographic film (by the use of the interference of coherent lights).
-The methods shown here share the special features of holograms - tolerance to noise, robustness to lesion, holographic superposition and holographic zooming.
+The term functional is to indicate that the analysis is in the space of functional correlations that serve the analogue role to the long-range correlations